BrianHan113/DoodleDetect/README.md

 # DoodleDetect
 Detects what you draw using a convolutional neural network trained with selected QuickDraw datasets.

-This repo comes with pretrained models on the Google QuickDraw Dataset I used these datasets:
+This repo comes with pretrained models on the Google QuickDraw Dataset.
+I used these ones:
  - Bee
  - Book
  - Skull

  ## How to make your own model
 You can delete the pretrained models and placeholder datasets, and train your own with any QuickDraw Numpy datasets you choose from: https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap

 1. Make sure to save the downloaded datasets as full_numpy_bitmap_{NAME}.npy in the QuickDrawDataset Folder
 2. Run model.py, which will create your model, saved as model.h5 in the same directory